livenpay/documentation/Liven-FAQ.md

 # LivenCoin (LVN)

 ## What is LVN?
 LivenCoin (LVN) is Liven’s network utility currency.
-LVN is built on the Ethereum blockchain under the ERC223 token standard.
+LVN is built on the Ethereum blockchain under the ERC20 token standard.

 ## Where can I hold my LVN?
 Since LVN is an Ethereum ERC token, LVN can be stored in any Ethereum wallet, or, unique to LVN, in the Liven Wallet.
 For ease of use we recommend keeping LVN in your in-app Liven Wallet, where it benefits from it’s unique design and can be sent and received free and instantly, used to transact at venues, or donated to charity.

 ## Where can I send my LVN?
 You can send your LVN to others within the Liven network using @username handles, or to any Ethereum address with the ‘withdraw’ interface.
-Withdrawal is not available for existing LVN holders until completion of the public initial token offering.
+Withdrawal is not available for existing LVN holders until completion of the public token sale.

 ## What can I do with LVN?
 LVN can be used as a payment method at over a thousand merchants, sent to others in the network and also donated to charities - otherwise, you can hold it and eventually take it to exchanges for sale.